Ioana Loredana Roșca: Grand Slam performance

+Professional career

 Roșca finished school in Spain, between three and eleven years old, practicing various sports, among which also tennis.
 She chose to return to Romania, her native country, where she focused on tennis player career.

 In June 2014, together with fellow Romanian Ioana Ducu, Roșca won the girls' doubles tournament at the French Open, defeating CiCi Bellis and Markéta Vondroušová in three sets in the final.

 She was under surgery on the left knee to repair the cross and internal ligament on 12 February 2017.

 In January 2018, she returned on court and reached the final at an ITF tournament in Hammamet.

-In November 2021, she joined to club Sportsin Arad and received help to continue his career.
+In November 2021, she joined to club Sportsin Arad and received help to continue her career.